dbmdz/iiif-bookshelf-webapp/README.md

 * To enable annotations install and run SimpleAnnotationServer from https://github.com/glenrobson/SimpleAnnotationServer.

-The server requeres Java 1.7 and maven installed.
+The server requires Java 1.7 and Maven installed.
 To install SimpleAnnotationServer run the following commands in Linux:

   ```shell